 Kyle: Oh, oh.
 I thought we were just talking.

-Phoebe: (about her trash bags) Hey, is it okay if I leave this stuff here till Rachel's birthday party?
+Phoebe: (carrying huge, overstuffed trash bags) Hey, is it okay if I leave this stuff here till Rachel's birthday party?

 Chandler: What's in them?

-Chandler: Oh, good, because we got Rachel 800 gallons of water.
+Chandler: Oh, good, because we got Rachel eight hundred gallons of water.

 Rachel: I did not.